awsdocs/aws-encryption-sdk-docs/doc_source/faq.md

 When you use the AWS Encryption SDK with its default configuration, with one CMK in AWS KMS as the master key, with no AAD, and encrypt nonframed data, the overhead is approximately 600 bytes\.
 In general, you can reasonably assume that the AWS Encryption SDK adds overhead of 1 KB or less, not including the provided AAD\.
 For more information, see [AWS Encryption SDK Message Format Reference](message-format.md)\.

 **Can I use my own master key provider?**  <a name="own-provider"></a>
 Yes\.
 The implementation details vary depending on which of the [supported programming languages](programming-languages.md) you use\.
-However, all supported languages allow you to define custom [cryptographic materials managers \(CMMs\)](concepts.md#crypt-materials-manager), master key providers, and master keys\.
+However, all supported languages allow you to define custom [cryptographic materials managers \(CMMs\)](concepts.md#crypt-materials-manager), master key providers, keyrings, master keys, and wrapping keys\.

 **Can I encrypt data under more than one master key?**  <a name="multiple-master-keys"></a>
 Yes\.
-You can encrypt the data key with additional master keys to add redundancy in case a master key is in a different region or is unavailable for decryption\.
+You can encrypt the data key with additional master keys or wrapping keys to add redundancy in case a master key is in a different region or is unavailable for decryption\.
-To encrypt data under multiple master keys, create a master key provider with multiple master keys\.
+To encrypt data under multiple master keys, create a master key provider with multiple master keys or a keyring with multiple wrapping keys\.
 You can see examples of this pattern in the example code for [Java](java-example-code.md#java-example-multiple-providers) and [Python](python-example-code.md#python-example-multiple-providers)\.
+When working with keyrings, you can create a [single keyring with multiple wrapping keys](choose-keyring.md#kms-keyring-encrypt) or a [multi\-keyring](choose-keyring.md#use-multi-keyring)\.
-When you encrypt data by using a master key provider that returns multiple master keys, the AWS Encryption SDK encrypts the data that you pass to the encryption methods with a data key and encrypts that data key with the same master key\.
-Then, it encrypts the data with the other master keys that the master key provider returned\.
-The resulting message includes the encrypted data and one encrypted data key for each master key\.
+When you encrypt data by using a master key provider that returns multiple master keys or a keyring with multiple wrapping keys, the AWS Encryption SDK uses one master key to generate a plaintext data key\.
+It encrypts the data that you pass to the encryption methods with the data key and encrypts that data key with the same master key\.
+Then, it encrypts the data key with the other master keys\.
+The resulting [encrypted message](concepts.md#message) includes the encrypted data and one encrypted data key for each master key\.
 The resulting message can be decrypted by using any one of the master keys used in the encryption operation\.

 **Which data types can I encrypt with the AWS Encryption SDK?**  <a name="data-types"></a>
 The AWS Encryption SDK can encrypt raw bytes \(byte arrays\), I/O streams \(byte streams\), and strings\.
 We provide example code for each of the [supported programming languages](programming-languages.md)\.